ajemmott/scryfall-data-modeler/README.md

-# Scryfall Card Data ETL Tool
+# The Melting Pot Card Data ETL Tool

 This is a tool to perform card data queries via the scryfall API for MTG gameplay relevant features from the command line, structuring the response to store it locally as a resource for data analysis.